Br0m0r/Python-100-Day-challenge/README.md

 Day 1 : print /  input / variables
 Day 2 :Concat / colours
-Day 3 : if / elif /else -- and
+Day 3 : if / elif /else / and
+Day 4 : nesting / and/or